 This condition occurs when certain bacteria enter the pericardium and cause infection.
-The most common bacteria that cause bacterial pericarditis are Staphylococci and Streptococci.
-Other bacteria can also cause this condition, including Pneumococci.
+The most common bacteria to cause pericarditis are Staphylococcus, Streptococcus, and Pneumococcus.

-- it can spread through the blood from another infection in the body, such as pneumonia
+- through your bloodstream from another infection in the body, such as pneumonia

-- it can spread from an infection in another part of the heart
+- from an infection in another part of the heart

-- it can be introduced when a catheter is inserted to drain fluid from the pericardium
+- when a catheter is inserted to drain fluid from the pericardium

-Patients with other health problems are at a greater risk for developing bacterial pericarditis because their bodies are less able to fight the infection.
-Health problems that may increase your risk for developing this disorder include:
+People with a weak immune system are at an increased risk of developing bacterial pericarditis because their bodies are less able to fight infection.
+Health problems that may increase your risk of developing this disorder include:

-- a weakened immune system due to conditions such as HIV/AIDS
+- immune deficiency conditions such as HIV or AIDS

 - chronic diseases, such as diabetes